I Love Trouble (1948 film): Production

-The novel and film were written by Roy Huggins, and is laced with a comedic sophistication evident in his subsequent work.
-In Huggins' Archive of American Television interview, he notes that I Love Trouble was somehow lost and had not been seen anywhere for decades and never run on television, but the film has since been found and screened in venues such as the Museum of Modern Art in New York City.
+The novel and screenplay were written by Roy Huggins, and show the comedic sophistication evident in his subsequent work.
 Huggins later created numerous landmark television series such as Maverick starring James Garner, The Fugitive starring David Janssen, The Rockford Files starring Garner, and 77 Sunset Strip starring Efrem Zimbalist, Jr. as Stuart Bailey.
-I Love Trouble was Huggins' first brush with making narrative film.
+I Love Trouble was Huggins' first attempt at writing a narrative film.

-Shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller on September 24, 2022.
+In Huggins' Archive of American Television interview, he notes that I Love Trouble was somehow lost and had not been seen anywhere for decades and never run on television.
+The film has since been found and screened in venues such as the Museum of Modern Art in New York City.
+It was shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller on September 24, 2022.